-July 4, 1804 – At present-day Atchison, Lewis and Clark celebrated what was probably the first Independence Day in Kansas by firing a swivel gun.
-Later they named Independence Creek and closed the day with another cannon blast.
+July 4, 1804 – At present-day Atchison, Lewis and Clark celebrated the first Independence Day in Kansas by firing a swivel gun.
+Later, they named it Independence Creek and closed the day with another cannon blast.

 July 15, 1806 – Lieutenant Zebulon Pike of the U.S. Army leaves St. Louis, Missouri.
-He will soon cross Kansas on an exploring expedition during which he met with the Indians and signed treaties with them as the representative of the new “White Father.”
+He will soon cross Kansas on an exploration expedition during which he will meet with the Indians and sign treaties with them as the representative of the new “White Father.”
 He continued westward on this journey to discover the mountain that is now called Pike’s Peak.
 He labels Kansas “the Great American Desert” on his maps.